uc-vision/Hip-Inserter/README.md

 ## Install
 To install this project we recommend creating a conda enviroment.

-`conda create -n hip-inserter python=3.9`

-`conda activate hip-inserter`

 Note: To avoid dependencies version issues, use the installation order provided below.

+### Operating System
+These instructions are tested, and assume the Ubuntu 22.04 operating system.

+### Nvidia Driver
+The following cuda version pairs with the NVIDIA Driver 535.
+Install with the following command

+`sudo apt install nvidia-driver-535`

 ### CUDA
 CUDA is required to operate the ZED camera, and the run this project in realtime.
-We recommend [CUDA 11.7](https://developer.nvidia.com/cuda-11-7-1-download-archive)
+We recommend [CUDA 12.2](https://developer.nvidia.com/cuda-12-2-0-download-archive)

+### SLEAP
+SLEAP is a full framework for labeling, training, and infering pose of animals via keypoint detection.
+We we are not working with animals, we find that this works as a general keypoint detector, while being easy to work with.
+The following link provides instructions on using this framework [SLEAP](https://sleap.ai/)

+`conda create -y -n hipinserter -c conda-forge -c nvidia -c sleap -c anaconda sleap=1.3.3`

+`conda activate hipinserter`

 ### ZED
 We use the ZED Camera and it's SDK (version 3.8) for this project.
-Instructions for installing this can be found [here](https://www.stereolabs.com/developers/release/3.8/)
+Instructions for installing this can be found [here](https://www.stereolabs.com/developers/release/)

 The python bindings can then be installed with the following line

 `python /usr/local/zed/get_python_api.py`

-### SLEAP
-SLEAP is a full framework for labeling, training, and infering pose of animals via keypoint detection.
-We we are not working with animals, we find that this works as a general keypoint detector, while being easy to work with.
-The following link provides instructions on using this framework [SLEAP](https://sleap.ai/)

-`pip install sleap`

 ### Other Dependencies